esi-neuroscience/syncopy/README.rst

 .. |devbuild| image:: https://travis-ci.com/esi-neuroscience/syncopy.svg?token=CyD2hzqVziTxH1wbqky6&branch=dev

-Syncopy is going to be a user-friendly toolkit for large-scale electrophysiology data-analysis in Python.
+Syncopy aims to be a user-friendly toolkit for large-scale electrophysiology data-analysis in Python.
 We strive to achieve the following goals:

 1. Syncopy is a *fully open source Python* environment for electrophysiology data analysis.
 2. Syncopy is *scalable* and built for *very large datasets*.
-It will automatically make use of available computing resources and is developed with built-in parallelism in mind.
+It automatically makes use of available computing resources and is developed with built-in parallelism in mind.
 3. Syncopy is *compatible with FieldTrip*.
     - data and results can be loaded into MATLAB and Python